Deep in the night while everyone slept, five year old Ankar sat on the foot of his bed.

 It was now or never.

-Ankar opened his closet door wide.
+Ankar yanked opened his closet door wide.

-Blackness, nothing but dark in his closet.
+Blackness, nothing but dark in there.

 So dark he couldn’t even see his clothes.
 Ankar nearly sighed in frustration.
 Fooled again.